 When Must Students Stay Home?

-be tested immediately (twice if the medical community recommends) and share the test results with the school.
+and be tested (twice if the medical community recommends) and share the test results with the school.
 If cost is an issue, we will help.

 If a child is not tested, or their COVID test is positive, they are required to stay home for 14 days.
 A doctor’s note will be required for the student to return to school.

-Any time that a child has an exposure as defined above in (2), their pod will be notified while awaiting test results.
+Any time that a child has an exposure as defined above in (2), they will be asked to stay home for a minimum of 4 days and to obtain a negative COVID test before returning to school.
+Their pod will be notified while awaiting test results.
+Detailed scenarios below*.

 When May Students Return To School?

 Throughout the school year, if students DO NOT HAVE ANY SYMPTOMS but have a known COVID-positive exposure they are permitted to return to school once they have quarantined for a minimum of 5 days from the known exposure and then obtained a negative COVID test result.
 Their return to school is at the discretion of school administration.
 The student’s pod may remain at school; they will be notified of a suspected exposure in their pod.
 If a child is not tested they are required to stay home for 14 days.
 If the test results are positive they may return to school after 14 days AND their COVID test is negative.